W. C. Handy: First hit: "The Memphis Blues"

-The one-step and other dances had been done to the tempo of Memphis Blues. ...
-When St Louis Blues was written the tango was in vogue.
-I tricked the dancers by arranging a tango introduction, breaking abruptly into a low-down blues.
-My eyes swept the floor anxiously, then suddenly I saw lightning strike.
-The dancers seemed electrified.
-Something within them came suddenly to life.
-An instinct that wanted so much to live, to fling its arms to spread joy, took them by the heels.

 His published musical works were groundbreaking because of his race.
 In 1912, he met Harry Pace at the Solvent Savings Bank in Memphis.
 Pace was the valedictorian of his graduating class at Atlanta University and a student of W. E. B. Du Bois.
 By the time of their meeting, Pace had demonstrated a strong understanding of business.
 He earned his reputation by saving failing businesses.
 Handy liked him, and Pace later became the manager of Pace and Handy Sheet Music.

 In 1916, American composer William Grant Still, early in his career, worked in Memphis for W.C.
 Handy's band.
 In 1918, Still joined the United States Navy to serve in World War I. After the war, he went to Harlem, where he continued to work for Handy.